GeorgeGedox/HomerGX/docs/customservices.md

 ## PiHole

-Using the PiHole service you can display info about your local PiHole instance right on your Homer dashboard.
+Using the PiHole service you can display info about your local PiHole instance right on your HomerGX dashboard.

 The following configuration is available for the PiHole service.